MicrosoftDocs/power-automate-docs/flow-docs/create-adaptive-cards-teams.md

 ---
-title: Learn to create flows that posts adaptive cards to Microsoft Teams. | Microsoft Docs
+title: Learn to create flows that post adaptive cards to Microsoft Teams | Microsoft Docs
-description: Learn to create flows that posts richly formatted content with adaptive cards to Microsoft Teams.
+description: Learn to create flows that post richly formatted content with adaptive cards to Microsoft Teams.
 services: ''
 suite: flow
 documentationcenter: na